GetTradeLicense

 Yes, South Carolina requires a statewide electrician license through the SC Contractors' Licensing Board (commercial) / SC Residential Builders Commission (residential), both under LLR.

 The estimated initial cost is $335, including application, exam, and license fees.
+A $10,000 surety bond is also required.

 Data last verified: 2026-04-02 | Source: SC CLB / SC RBC